CelestialReaver/fixHeartbleed/README.md

 Usage
 ======

 Place this script on the server you wish to install openssl-1.0.1g on and execute.
+Sit back and relax.

 ./fixHeartbleed.sh